March 19, 2026

 Learning, Lessons, and Community-Led Practices

 It is this long-term vision which shaped the recent “One Basin, One Vision: The Congo Basin’s Path to Rights, Livelihoods, and Impact Towards 2030” convening in Kinshasa.
-Co-organized by RRI, CLARIFI, and REPALEAC, the gathering brought together Indigenous and local community leaders, community practitioners, government representatives, and regional institutions.
-It also reflected on more than a decade of collective engagement in the region, marked by sustained advocacy for legal reform in complex political contexts.
+Co-organized by RRI, CLARIFI, and REPALEAC, the gathering reflected on more than a decade of collective engagement in the region, marked by sustained advocacy for legal reform in complex political contexts.

-Partners also shared lessons grounded in their day-to-day work during a panel hosted by CLARIFI Director Deborah Sanchez.
-These insights underscored what it takes to translate principles into practice on the ground.
+As part of the exchange, partners also shared lessons grounded in their day-to-day work during a panel hosted by CLARIFI Director Deborah Sanchez.
+These insights brought to the surface what it takes to translate principles into practice on the ground.
+Key lessons included:

 1. Free, Prior, and Informed Consent processes, combined with strong conflict management, are essential for maintaining community cohesion during and after projects.